Cancer Types – Bone Cancer

-The adult human skeletal system is made up of 206 bones that protect the internal organs, allow people to stand upright, and attach to muscles, which allow movement.
-Bones are connected to other bones by bands of tough, fibrous tissue called ligaments, while cartilage covers and protects the joints where bones come together.
+The adult human skeletal system is made up of 206 bones.
+Bones protect the internal organs, allow people to stand upright, and attach to muscles, which allow movement.
+Bones are connected to other bones by bands of tough, fibrous tissue called ligaments.
+Cartilage covers and protects the joints where bones come together.
 Bones are hollow and filled with bone marrow, which is the spongy, red tissue that produces blood cells.
 The cortex is the hard, outer portion of the bone.

 Bone consists of collagen, which is a soft, fibrous tissue, and calcium phosphate, a mineral that helps harden and strengthen the bone.
-There are three types of bone cells:
+There are 3 types of bone cells: